MACD vs. RSI – Which Indicator Gives Better Trading Results?

 RSI trend lines

 Using the default setting of the RSI indicator, traders can plot the data from 14 trading periods.
 It is common among momentum indicators like MACD and RSI; the data is analyzed for the period depending upon the trading period used by the trader.
-The default setting of 14-day data is used for plotting for daily chart trading.
+The default setting of 14-day data is used for plotting daily chart trading.
 For the hourly chart, 14 hours of data is used by the indicator.

 MACD (Moving Average Convergence Divergence) Indicator